KaneEast/KaneEast.github.io/Content/posts/first-post.md

 But I still insist on writing with my own thoughts and experiences.

 Not because I don't recognize AI's power, but because I believe:
-**Only by using my own voice can I truly reach the heart and connect with readers.**
+**Only by using my own voice can I truly reach the heart and connect with others.**

 This blog is a record of my continuous journey of discovery, and a space where I thoughtfully share more of my unique stories and heartfelt insights.